 When discussing figures associated with quality costs, we need to look further than our internal quality control programs.
 The cost of poor quality (COPQ) in the supply chain typically falls into one of three categories:

 - External failures

 Appraisal costs that contribute to the cost of quality

 Appraisal costs are costs associated with measuring and monitoring the quality of purchased materials and services.
 That includes inspection of received goods, quality audits, and assessing and rating suppliers.

-In other words, these are the obvious costs associated with supply chain quality.
+In other words, these are the obvious costs associated with this type of quality.
 Monitoring your appraisal costs can help you make qualified decisions between the lowest-cost and highest-quality suppliers with real-time data as materials are received.

 Internal failures that impact the cost of supply chain quality

 Internal failure costs are those incurred to remedy supplier quality issues before the product reaches the customer.
 These include the cost of scrapping or reworking defective materials and the waste associated with unnecessary work or poor communication.